costelasleontin/USB-Blocker/README.md

 This is a work in progress so have some patience :P .
 App requires admin rights if installed in Program Files.
 If un installed it in Windows unprotected folders it doesn't require admin rights.
+App reguires .Net Framework 4 to be installed in system.
+Hopefully in the future ill rewrite project so it doesn't require this.
 After installation it requires a system restart for the service to start.